ldkngan/SQL_Bicycle_Manufacturer_Analysis/README.md

 <img width="511" height="81" alt="image" src="https://github.com/user-attachments/assets/0e20be01-6b24-43ef-9883-901333f73ca6" />

 ### Q5.
 Retention rate of customer in 2014 with status of Successfully Shipped (Cohort Analysis).
+The goal of this analysis is to **measure customer retention behavior in 2014 using a cohort-based approach**, focusing only on **successfully shipped orders**.

+By grouping customers according to their **first purchase month** and tracking their subsequent purchasing activity over time, this query aims to:
+- Understand how frequently customers return after their initial purchase.
+- Identify early drop-off points in the customer lifecycle.
+- Evaluate short-term retention strength following the first successful order.

+This cohort analysis supports **customer retention strategy, post-purchase engagement planning, and lifecycle optimization** by revealing when customers are most likely to churn or remain active.

 ```sql
 WITH
 info AS (